faizilham/msc-thesis/main/ch4_simple_model.typ

 The next case is the variable access expression `$e = x`, where the utilization of expression label $e$ is propagated to variable $x$.
 We use meet operation to make sure that if $x$ is already utilized in the current path, it should remain so.
 The last cases are the variable declaration and assignment `(var) x := $e`.
 It is quite similar with the variable access expression, but with resetting the utilization of $x$ to $top$.
 This is because any values assigned prior to this node is "hidden" by the current assignment and cannot be traced to any future `utilize`, therefore the utilization status is unknown.

 The analysis runs for a single pass of transfer functions evaluation.
 This means a loop will be analyzed like an if statement, that is either the loop never runs or runs exactly once.
-For the utilization analysis purpose, this is already close enough to a fixpoint since utilization cases for singular values (i.e. not a list or a collection) inside loops are quite rare and can be regarded as an error.
-We will discuss handling collections of utilizable values later.
+This is because for utilization analysis, we only need to determine whether a value is utilized at least once.
 Based on the program state at function start, the analysis produces the set of warnings as follows.

 $
   "Warnings" = {f | f in "Cons" and evalentry(mono("start"))(f) leqsq.not "UT" }